 New innovations continue to thrive in Delaware.
 One notable example is Incyte Corporation (Nasdaq: INCY) ("Incyte").
 Since basing its headquarters in Delaware more than 11 years ago, Incyte has discovered, developed and commercialized Jakafi® (ruxolitinib), a medicine that was the first drug approved by the U.S. Food and Drug Administration for the treatment of a rare blood cancer and the first one in its class approved for any indication.
 Incyte is also developing Jakafi® as a potential treatment for additional cancers and has a broad product pipeline that includes multiple compounds that address a number of unmet patient needs.
-Incyte has relocated to its newly renovated 190,800 square foot campus on 16.7 acres in North Wilmington and is actively working toward building an expansion on that site.
+Incyte relocated to a newly renovated 190,800 square foot campus on 16.7 acres in North Wilmington in 2015 and construction is currently underway to further expand their footprint on that site.